solus-project/ypkg/man/package.yml.5.md

     `ypkg-build(1)` ensures that a file cannot belong to multiple packages, and that the last specified pattern, if matching, ALWAYS wins.
-It is even possible to supress generation of the main package, by pattern globbing `/*` to a subpackage.
+It is even possible to suppress generation of the main package, by pattern globbing `/*` to a subpackage.
 This will not cause any breakage.

 * `permanent` [list]